oilboi/Crafter-Minetest/README.md

 > #1 idea: weakness items, items that damage the mob more than diamond swords

+## spider
+- spider eyes randomly drop as an object and players can wear them and place them

 ### snowman
 - you can put a pumpkin on it's head to make it survive when it's not snowing out
 - drops snowballs, coal, or carrot